StatXApp/statx-api-examples/README.md

 run with: **mvn exec:java -Dexec.mainClass="io.statx.examples.StockExample"**

 ## Documentation
-The javadoc of the api is available in the html directory.
+The javadoc of the api is available in the /java/apiexamples/html directory.

 # CSharp Code